Chasing value often disappoints

 remarkably few suppliers in business markets are able to answer…questions like…How do you define value?
 Can you measure it?

-If you’re chasing value, but neither you nor customers can define, or understand, value, are you surprised your innovation activities fail?
+If you’re defining innovation as chasing/addung value, but neither you nor customers can define, or understand, value, are you surprised your innovation activities fail?

 Performing Innovation theatre

-Worse, those activities likely descend into what Steve Blank calls, innovation theater.
+A consequence of value being hard to define is on all those innovation activities you sponsor – the hackathons, ideation competitions, brainstorming sessions, open innovation, and so on.
+They descend into what Steve Blank calls, innovation theater.
 Activities that feel good internally, and look good in shareholder/marketing reports, but yield no tangible results (additional customers, reduced costs, growth etc).

 When our innovation activities deliver few/no tangible results, we are performing innovation theater.